Flood Safety Information for Home Heating and Cooling Systems

 Heat Pumps and Air Conditioning Systems

 Split air conditioning and heat pump systems have power and control wiring between the indoor and outdoor parts of the system and piping that moves the refrigerant.
-If flood water has repositioned either the indoor or outdoor units of a split system, there is the potential for a breached refrigerant system.
+If flood water has moved either the indoor or outdoor units of a split system, there is the potential for a breached refrigerant system.

 If the refrigerant system remains intact after the flood, the entire system should be cleaned, dried and disinfected.
 Have a qualified heating and cooling contractor check all electrical and refrigeration connections for both indoor and outdoor units.